Isidor Straus: Aboard the Titanic

-Traveling back from a winter in Europe, mostly spent at Cape Martin in southern France, Isidor and his wife were passengers on the Titanic when, at about 11:40 p.m. on April 14, 1912, it hit an iceberg.
-Once it was clear the Titanic was sinking, Ida refused to leave Isidor and would not get into a lifeboat without him.
-According to friend and Titanic survivor Colonel Archibald Gracie IV, when he offered to ask an officer if Isidor could enter a lifeboat with Ida, Isidor refused to be made an exception while women and children were still on board, while Ida is reported to have said, "I will not be separated from my husband.
-As we have lived, so we will die, together."
-Ida gave her maid her fur coat and insisted she get into a lifeboat.
-Isidor and Ida were last seen on deck arm in arm; eyewitnesses described the scene as a "most remarkable exhibition of love and devotion".
-The ship sank at 2:20 am. on April 15.

 Isidor's body was recovered by CS Mackay-Bennett and taken to Halifax, Nova Scotia, and from there shipped to New York.
 He was first buried in the Straus-Kohns Mausoleum at Beth-El Cemetery in Brooklyn, and he was then moved to the Straus Mausoleum in Woodlawn Cemetery in the Bronx in 1928.
-Ida's body was never found, so the family collected water from the wreck site and placed it in an urn in the mausoleum.
+Ida's body was never recovered, so the family collected water from the wreck site and placed it in an urn in the mausoleum.
 Isidor and Ida are memorialized on a cenotaph outside the mausoleum with a quote from the Song of Solomon (8:7): "Many waters cannot quench love—neither can the floods drown it."

+An 18-karat gold trimmed Jules Jürgensen pocket watch given to Straus for his 43rd birthday in 1888 and recovered from his body was sold for a record-breaking £1.78 million ($2.32 million) at an auction in England on November 23, 2025.